-The purpose of the President's Commission on the Status of Women is to review the roles, needs and opportunities of women students, faculty and staff at K-State, and make recommendations for change where appropriate.
-An annual meeting is held with the President of Kansas State University to present a report detailing the concerns and recommendations of the commission.
+The purpose of the President's Commission on the Status of Women (PCSW) is to review the roles, needs and opportunities of women, including students, faculty and staff at Kansas State University and to make recommendations to the university president for change where appropriate.

 Past Reports to the President: